 General and Administrative Expenses.
-We recognized \$1,507,082 and \$817,316 in general and administrative expenses during the years ended December 31, 2014 and 2013, respectively.
-General and administrative expenses consist primarily of compensation and related costs for corporate administrative staff, facility expenditures, professional fees, consulting and taxes.
-The increase of approximately \$0.7 million is primarily a result of the increase in stock compensation expense of \$0.5 million during 2014.
-The increase in stock compensation was a result of the issuance, during 2014, of restricted stock units to certain employees and Directors under the 2014 Equity Incentive Plan.
+We recognized approximately \$1.7 million and \$0.9 million in general and administrative expenses during the nine months ended September 30, 2015 and 2014, respectively.
+General and administrative expenses consist of compensation and related costs for corporate administrative staff, facility expenditures, professional and consulting fees, and insurance.
+The increase is primarily a result of an increase in non-cash stock-based compensation relating to restricted stock units issued during the nine months ended September 30, 2015.

 Interest Expense.
-We recognized \$37,481 and \$1,923 in interest expense during the years ended December 31, 2014 and 2013, respectively.
-The increase was due primarily to increased interest related to former employee notes resulting from extensions of such notes which were paid in full in December 2014.
+We recognized approximately \$0.04 million in interest expense during the nine months ended September 30, 2014 related to former employee notes.
+There was no such expense during the nine months ended September 30, 2015 as all notes were paid in full in 2014.